 The Emory Library system offers an extensive number of services.
 Its holdings and access to electronic databases and journals are vast.
-Emory also belongs to the Georgia Library Catalogs via GALILEO, which allows students to locate resources throughout the state.
-The librarians on
+Emory also belongs to the Georgia Library Catalogs

 Computing at Emory

 Emory University connects to the internet using high speed Internet2 technology.
 All students have access to Emory e-mail accounts and to the University's online resources.
 All buildings on campus are connected to the internet.
 Students can also access Canvas, a learning management system, as well as library research tools and databases online.